 A TCP dump from a normal trunk interface attached to the N7Ks, showed unicast traffic on the N7K-2 device when the N7K-1 device was setup to receive internet traffic inbound and forward it into the data center client VLANs.
 The N7Ks are setup using the Cisco VPC (Virtual Port Channels).

-We all too familiar with the devastating impact a talented layer 2 loops could have on a data center lacking sufficient controls and processes being in place.
+We all too familiar with the devastating impact a talented layer 2 loop could have on a data center lacking sufficient controls and processes.
 If you are using Cisco Nexus switches in your data center, you would be happy to know that NX-OS offers an interesting new tool you should add to your loop detection list.
 The somewhat undocumented feature is known as (for the lack of a better name) FWM-Loop Detection.
 FWM refers to the NX-OS Forwarding Manager.
+In Syslog it is seen as:

 Here is an old post I never finished.
 With the benefits of the Nexus 2000 and the FEX architecture (a earlier post), scalability, simplified management, flexibility, Cisco extended its use further into the servers all the way up to the virtual hosts.This allows much greater control and flexibility.
 After all network guys should look after all aspects of networking, server guys should look after the servers and today virtual hosts.